About NDIS self-management for your child’s funds

 - Establish a system to keep all documentation together.
 This could include a hard copy folder, a book you take notes in, or an electronic folder.

 NDIS plan tracker apps can help you monitor and manage your child’s NDIS funds.
 These apps are made by third parties, not the NDIS.
 Some are free, but you need to pay for others.
-You might be able to include the cost in your child’s NDIS plan.

 Choosing supports for self-managed NDIS funds